 - PRODUCTHEAD: The ethics of information (data ethics)

-- Q&A: What’s the difference between a growth hacker and a growth product manager?
+- What’s the difference between a growth hacker and a growth product manager?

 - PRODUCTHEAD: Product ops — cynical rebrand or division of labour?